codio-content/Coding_with_Python-File_Handling/.guides/content/Variable-Length-Records-4238.md

 Hints:
 ----
 ### Use Functions of Your Own
 Working with files and records is a great time to use functions.
-The example program provided in the challenge has **stubs**, empty functions, for you to fill out to help.
+The example program provided in the challenge has **stubs** (empty functions) for you to fill out to help.

 ### Array.join()